coreen/mermaidjs-diagrams/README.md

 #### Graphs

 If you want to show a graph-style diagram with groupings, use the flowchart type of diagraming style.
 More can be read on that [here](https://mermaidjs.github.io/#/flowchart).

+### Table of Contents

+- endpoint-polling.txt
+	- polling interactions between client and server, with backing MongoDB store